cryptum-official/cryptum-sdk/README.md

 ## About Project

-This project aims make an integration between [RecipePuppy](http://www.recipepuppy.com/about/api/) and [Giphy](https://developers.giphy.com/).
+This project is to provide an integration with the Cryptum backend.
+This project calls Cryptum terminals using Clean Architecture and NodeJS.
 ## Starting
 ### Installation
 #### Requirements for install